danrugeles/DT2B/README.md

 A. CONTENT

-Yin Yang Mixture Model is a probabilistic model with the following specification:
+DT2B is a probabilistic model with the following specification:

 Input:
 - Instances of two variables.

 Output:
-- Clusters over the first variable.
+- Topics of the first variable.
-- Clusters over the second variable.
+- Topics of the second variable.
 - Relationship between the topics.

 Comments:
 - The relationship between the two variables must be many-to-many. eg. <Users, Places> , <Users, Movies>, <Genes and Samples> ...
 - The clusters are given as distributions over the variables.
 This is the same description used by the mixture models.

-Yin Yang Mixture Model may be used as:
+DT2B may be used as:

 1. Biclustering algorithm.
 2. Categorical Mixture model of two dependent random variables.
 3. Model the joint probability of two sparse random variables.
-4. Part of a more complex probability model.
+4. Part of a more complex model.

 ------------------------------------------------------------------------